Ethereum (ETH) launched in 2015 and pioneered smart contract blockchains.

 Still, its unique use case has set it apart from BTC and offered it slightly different strengths and weaknesses.
 Traders have used technical analysis to predict ETH’s price movements, as they have with BTC and other assets, like stocks.

 Just like other assets, ETH’s price fluctuates according to supply and demand.
-In ETH’s case, these dynamics have changed significantly over time, creating a large-scale experiment demonstrating how a cryptocurrency’s “tokenomics” can influence the price of an asset.
+In ETH’s case, these dynamics have changed significantly over time, creating a large-scale experiment demonstrating how a cryptocurrency’s “ okenomics” can influence the price of an asset.
 For instance, unlike Bitcoin, ETH has never had a fixed maximum supply.
 However, there are rules that govern ETH issuance.
 When Ethereum was a Proof of Work (PoW) blockchain, it promised gradual production of new ETH, and the supply grew accordingly.
+Some key moments in its history:

 The 2021 London upgrade introduced EIP-1559, with a mechanism to burn (destroy) part of the supply.
 This predictably slowed the growth of ETH’s circulating supply, which further plateaued—and even began to decline—with The Merge in 2022, as Ethereum transitioned to a Proof of Stake (PoS) chain.
 The decreasing supply paired with increasing demand generally results in rising prices.